Online course details

 A talk from our academic

-Our Academic Lead for Accounting, Finance and Economics, Dr Tony Stevenson, talks about the online undergraduate Accounting and Finance courses in this video.
+Our Academic for Accounting and Finance, Dr Alexis Makropoulos, talks about the online undergraduate Accounting and Finance courses in this video.

 We will advise you of your study plan - the running order and availability of the modules - when you are invited to enrol.